logeast/magic-lottery/docs/guide/index.md

 # Getting Started

-MagicLottery is an intuitive library aimed at simplifying your lottery experiences to make them simpler, more enjoyable, and fair.
+Magic Lottery is an intuitive library aimed at simplifying your lottery experiences to make them simpler, more enjoyable, and fair.

-MagicLottery uses the [Fisher-Yates Shuffle Algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) as the default shuffling method.
+Magic Lottery uses the [Fisher-Yates Shuffle Algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) as the default shuffling method.

 ## Installation

-To install MagicLottery, use npm/yarn/pnpm.
+To install Magic Lottery, use npm/yarn/pnpm.
 Execute the following command in your terminal:

 ```bash
 npm install magic-lottery